GSto/digital-garden/notes/eponymous laws.md

 Source: [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

+## Campbell's Law

+> The more important a metric is in social decision making, the more likely it is to be manipulated.

 ## Cheerleader Effect

 > put a bunch of things in a group, and we don't analyze them individually, we analyze the group "OMG THEY ARE ALL SO PRETTY". separate them, and the story is different "Uhh..
 I see nothing special here"